kkilobyte/ditch-cros/device-identify.md

 ### Method 2
 1. Press `esc+⟳+⏻ `.
-2. The weird looking word before a random string of letters and numbers is your *code name*.
+2. The weird looking word before your ChromeOS version is your *code name*.

 ## Model name
 ### Method 1